 : Switzerland in the face of genocide

-Switzerland a land of asylum?
-The words of witnesses
+Switzerland, land of asylum?
+The word of the witnesses

 As part of Switzerland’s chairmanship of the International Holocaust Remembrance Alliance